impulsado/wannaNotes/Notes/SC-200/Introduction to Microsoft 365 threat protection.md

 	- Other potential process/tool/alerts improvements.

 ## Threat intelligence
-Provide contect and insight to support all other functions.
-This could inclde many different facets:
+Threat intelligence teams provide context and insight to support all other functions.
+This could include many facets:
-- Reactive techincal research for active incidents.
+- Reactive technical research for active incidents.
-- Proacrtive research into attacker groups, attack trends...
+- Proactive research into attacker groups, attack trends…
-- Strategic analysis, research...
+- Strategic analysis, research…
--
+- And more.